nobiot/md-roam/README.md

 Specifying the roam key with `cite:` as in `cite:Ahrens2017` should work, but in this case, the literature note itself ends up referencing itself, adding a cite-backlink to its own backlink buffer -- not a big problem, but you might find it a bit confusing.

 ## Upstream Org-roam Commits Tested

-30599cc..408e38f (2020-06-19)

 I have been trying to closely trail the upstream Org-roam development; nevertheless, as it is being actively developed (awesome!), Md-roam is usually lagging a bit behind.
-As of 2020-06-06 , I am using it with upstream version 1.1.1 at [commit `81e7a5b` bumped from `b2594b8`(2020-05-31)](https://github.com/org-roam/org-roam/compare/b2594b8...81e7a5b).
-My test results for this delta are recorded in this [issue](https://github.com/nobiot/md-roam/issues/20).
+As of 2020-06-21 , I am using it with upstream version 1.2.0 at [commit `408e38f` bumped from `30599cc`(2020-06-06)](https://github.com/org-roam/org-roam/compare/30599cc..408e38f).Org-roam v1.2.0 comes with many functional enhancements.
+I have not gone through them systematically yet, but the list is in this [issue](https://github.com/nobiot/md-roam/issues/25).

 If anyone has some spare time, I would appreciate your helping with testing (and fixing issues).
 I'll be happy to have comments logged in issues in GitHub (it seems people are more comfortable with it than GitLab) -- I'll try to make explicit and community-friendly how we can use issues etc. as communication channels.